Best Dog Camping Gear: A Buyer’s Guide

 We put a lot of thought into just about every aspect of camping, and for good reason.
 Proper planning can, in the worst-case scenarios, be the difference between life and death.
-A lot of the planning we do before heading to the great outdoors isn’t necessarily about preparing for life and death situations.
+A lot of the planning we do before heading to the great outdoors isn’t necessarily about preparing for life and death situations, thought.
 A lot of it has to do with basic comforts.
 In the grand scheme of things, anyone with a bit of outdoor survival knowledge really doesn’t need all that much to survive, so a lot of what we pack comes down to comfort or simply making the experience a bit easier.

 It’s easy to think about our own comfort, or the comfort of the human members of our family, because let’s face it – they’ll make their discomforts known, loud and clear.
 There are other members of the family, however, who can’t necessarily do that quite as easily.
 There’s a growing trend in the camping and outdoors universe, and it’s something that animal lovers are getting behind in a huge way.

 Top 4 Dog Camping Products of 2017!